 If you are looking for something portable yet practical, this can be a great choice that ticks a lot of boxes and has very little in terms of compromise.
 The ability to take your pellet grill outdoors and enjoy a nice BBQ session in fresh air makes this an attractive proposition.
-The premium stainless steel construction inspires confidence and the portable nature of the grill comes into sharp focus due to the presence of sturdy, foldable legs with rolling wheels, a latching hood, and the light weight.
+The premium stainless steel construction inspires confidence and the portable nature of the grill comes into sharp focus due to the presence of sturdy, collapsing legs which allows you to roll the grill away.

 The generous 387 square inches of cooking area can be enough for a meal for two.
-Versatile cooking options are available, with the grill being able to reach temperatures of 500F.
+Versatile cooking options are available, with the grill being able to reach temperature ranges of 180F to 500F.
 If you want to cook low and slow, you can do that easily with low temperatures and the help of the generous 19 lbs of hopper capacity.